 The year in review

-i Banking Royal Commission Final Report implementation
+i Banking Royal Commission final report implementation

-- enforceable code provisions: building on ASIC's existing power to implement codes of conduct, the regulatory body will be authorised to impose civil penalties or pursue administrative action against signatories for breaches of enforceable industry code provisions;
+- enforceable code provisions: building on ASIC's existing power to implement codes of conduct, the regulatory body will be authorised to impose civil penalties or pursue administrative actions against signatories for breaches of enforceable industry code provisions;

 - banning the hawking of financial products: designed to strengthen the existing hawking prohibitions, the Act introduces a general prohibition on 'offers to sell or issue financial products to a retail client in the course of, or because of, unsolicited contact';